nathiboat/gym-registeration-form/README.md

 From the optionals tank in this case I would like to add validation on form and also send email to clients I have already for structure I have already setup for a large application with a help of Vuex so there is no worry if the project is getting bigger.

+If I have more time I will write commend and add testing make sure if the project not break anywhere possible.